eddylin2015/H3C-CM446-10-2025-C/Lab15_IntegratedNetwork.md

 # Release the loopback address (as the network management address)
 [SH-MSR3620-0-ospf-1-area-0.0.0.3] network 192.168.0.19 0.0.0.0
 ```
-5) Configure a routing on the egress router for the headquarter and branch offices to
-# Configure a default routing, point the next hop to the gateway address provided by the
+5) Configure a routing on the egress router for the headquarter and branch offices toConfigure a default routing, point the next hop to the gateway address provided by the
 ISP, and release the default routing to OSPF
 access the Internet.
 ```cmd